Oracle Health Health Design System Desktop EHR 20+ Teams

 Involve teams in the work, not just the output

-Each product team was invited into working sessions during the taxonomy and hierarchy phases.
-Teams that helped build the framework were less likely to resist implementing it — and they produced a better taxonomy, surfacing edge cases the design system team would not have encountered on its own.
+Product teams were invited into working sessions during the taxonomy and hierarchy phases.
+Teams who helped shape the framework were more willing to use it, and they made it better.
+They surfaced edge cases we would not have found on our own.

 03